andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 Half an hour into our sail we follow the fjord's leftward jaunt in the hulking shadow of Mt Prest.
-If you squint just right you can see the cairn where we signed the logbook yesterday.
+If you squint just right you can see the cairn where we signed the logbook yesterday. of sailing down a corridor of tranquil waters enveloped by verdant cliffs

-An hour into the sail we reach a fork in the fjord.
-Right takes you up the main leg of the *Aurlandsfjord* to meet the *Sognefjord*, where, if you follow 50 miles to the west, you hit open the open ocean.
-We veer left, down the *N&aelig;r&oslash;yfjord*, the fjord-ward extension of the *Valley of the Waterfalls*
+After 10 nautical miles of more of the same we reach a fork in the fjord.

-(fun fact - the N&aelig;r&oslash;yfjord was the inspiration for Arendelle in *Frozen*)
+Finally something to get excited about.
+Right takes you up the main leg of the *Aurlandsfjord*, a tributary of the mighty *Sognefjord*, where, if you hang a left and cruise for 50 more miles, you hit the open ocean.
+For myriad reasons, including the presumed lack of ferry charging infrastructure on the fjord, we veer left, down the *N&aelig;r&oslash;yfjord*.
+This decision suits us, seeing as this is the the fjord-ward extension of the *Valley of the Waterfalls*, and most excitingly, the inspiration for Arendelle in *Frozen*.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01b-cruise_route_map.png" alt="Cruise map">